sku899/QA_Project1/readme.md

 > This page allows user to

 - View the selected appointment details, change the appointment and update the appointment.  and
-- Not update the appointment, if they change their minds.
+- Cancel the action of updating the appointment, if they change their minds.

 > Each URL corresponds to one route with the same name of the html file, except login (for 'home' or '\').
 The workflow of above can be depicted by the next figure,